coffeeshell/angularjs-weather/README.md

-A simple forecast web application build with AngularJS
+A simple forecast web application built with AngularJS